(323) 605-7769

 Today, I’m going to show you how to foam roll your upper back and shoulders.
 But first, let’s understand what foam rolling is and why self-myofascial release is beneficial to your health.

-In this case, the user can expect great benefits in tissue quality including:
+In this case, the user can expect excellent benefits in tissue quality, including:

 • Reduced muscle soreness and inflammation

-• Less muscle knots and reduced muscle tension
+• Fewer muscle knots and reduced muscle tension

 • Better flexibility and improved range of motion

-Furthermore, individuals utilizing this modality as a part of their daily programming may also improve overall muscular performance and recovery too.
+Furthermore, individuals who use this modality as part of their daily programming may also improve overall muscular performance and recovery.

 So let’s take a deeper dive into these topics below.